Links on Android Authority may earn us a commission. Learn more.

-The Google Pixel 3a and 3a XL were two of the best budget-friendly phones you could get when they first released.
-While they were always designed as mid-range phones, the Pixel 3a family didn’t miss out on any of Google’s camera brilliance.
+The Google Pixel 3a and 3a XL were two of the best budget-friendly phones you could get when they were first released in 2019.
+While they are mid-range phones, the Pixel 3a family didn’t miss out on any of Google’s camera brilliance.
 Unfortunately, Google’s mid-rangers weren’t without their fair share of issues.
 Here are some Google Pixel 3a and 3a XL problems and solutions on how to fix them.

 Editor’s note: Not every Pixel 3a and 3a XL will have these issues.
-In fact, it is more likely that you won’t come across any of these problems at all.
+It is more likely that you won’t come across any of these problems at all.

 Problem #1 — Fingerprint reader not working as expected

-No smartphone fingerprint scanner is completely accurate.
+No smartphone fingerprint scanner is entirely accurate.
 However, some users find that the sensors of the Pixel 3a seem to run into more issues than most.
 Luckily, there aren’t too many options to try before you’re bound to reach an answer.

 - Wiping down the fingerprint scanner area has helped some people.
-However, this seems to fix the problem only temporarily, with the issue returning after a few hours.
+However, this seems to fix the problem only temporarily, and the issue sometimes returns after a few hours.

 - Doing a factory reset (you can find the instructions on how to do so below) seems to do the trick.
-Make sure that you back up essential files and media as the device will be erased completely.
+Make sure that you back up essential files and media as the reset will clear them out.

-- If you generally find the fingerprint scanner to not be very accurate, go through the fingerprint setup process twice with the same finger.
+- If you generally find the fingerprint scanner not very accurate, go through the fingerprint setup process twice with the same finger.

 Problem #2 — Ringtones not working